Amarcolina/NativeResult/README.md

 ## Result<T, Op> ##

-While `Result<T>` is a simple convinience, `Result<T, Op>` is the real magic sauce.
+While `Result<T>` is a simple convinience, `Result<T,Op>` is the real magic sauce.
 Currently if you want multiple threads to contribute to a single result, there are not exactly any built in ways to do that.
-If you want to sum up multiple values accross different threads, there isn't really a built-in way that can be accomplished.  `Result<T, Op>` is a generic data structure that allows multiple threads to contribute to a _single_ result in parallel.
+If you want to sum up multiple values accross different threads, there isn't really a built-in way that can be accomplished.  `Result<T,Op>` is a generic data structure that allows multiple threads to contribute to a _single_ result in parallel.

-For example, `Result<int, Sum>` is a container that represents a single integer result.
+For example, `Result<int,Sum>` is a container that represents a single integer result.
 This container supports the Sum operation, and allows jobs to add values to the result from multiple threads at the same time.
 For example, here is a simple job to add up all the values in an array in parallel:

     public struct AddValues : IJobParallelFor {